dadhichharshit22/DevTinder/src/homework.md

 - use of regex in routes /a/, /.*fly$/
 - Reading the query params in the routes
 - Reading the Dynamic routes

+- Day 3 HomweWork
+- Multiple route handlers - Play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route",[rh1,rh2,rh3],rh4);
+- what is a Middleware? why do we need it?
+- How express JS basically handles request behind the scenes
+- Difference between app.use vs app.all
+- write a dummy auth middleware for admin
+- write a dummy auth middleware for all user routes,except /user/login